-Campbell Institute has a process that has been structured to minimise the time and cost to applicants and provides a supportive approach to students wishing to take up this opt ion.
-You should ideally apply for RPL at the time of enrolment but you may also apply up to 2 weeks into your course.
+Campbell Institute has a process that has been structured a supportive approach for students wishing to take up this option.
+You should ideally apply for RPL at the time of enrolment but you may also apply for a RPL for a unit, prior to commencing the unit in your course.

-If you think RPL is a suitable option for you, the first step is to contact your trainer/assessor or our
+If you think RPL is a suitable option for you, the first step is to contact your trainer/assessor or our Academic team.

-Academic team.
 Suitability is often determined on how much experience you have in a certain area, your work history and previous training.